StudioSC-dev/tally-and-trace/README.md

 A **full-stack, type-safe monorepo** for personal and business financial management.
 Features a React web frontend, a FastAPI backend, a shared TypeScript package, and a React Native mobile app (coming soon).
 Built with the [react-kit](https://github.com/DivineDemon/react-kit) template structure for rapid, scalable development.

+## Why I Built This

+I developed Tally & Trace to solve my own need for a simple, flexible financial tracking tool that would replace my aging Google Sheet tracker.
+Existing solutions were either too complex, too expensive, or lacked the multi-entity support I needed to manage both personal and business finances in one place.
+This app represents my ideal balance of functionality and simplicity, built with modern tools and best practices.

+I built this with my own use cases (my personal use cases, my wife's, our household's and our potential business ventures) in mind.
+It might not fit yours right away, but do let me know if you have certain features in mind via seth@studiosc.dev.

 ---

 ## Project Structure